TheodoreHua/ClaimDoneRemover/README.md

 - Wait Unit: The unit of time used for the wait configuration.
 This should be in the format `singular unit name, plural unit name, number of seconds per unit`.
 - Real Time Checking: Whether you want to app to run continuously in the background and check OR check once when run/when check now button is pressed.
 Set `True` OR `False`.
 - Start Paused: Star the program paused instead of starting scanning as soon as the program starts.
-- Toplevel: Whether or not the window show's ontop of every other window.
+- Topmost: Whether or not the window show's ontop of every other window.
-- Mode: Light or Dark mode

 ### Get a Refresh Token
 1. Run `get_refresh.py`.